 writer teacher editor researcher mentor

-Now in bookstores and online outlets!
-Following the River: Traces of Red River Women from Wolsak and Wynn, November 14, 2017.
-In Halifax, visit Bookmark; in Western Canada, McNally-Robinson stores.
+Now in bookstores — Following the River: Traces of Red River Women from Wolsak and Wynn.
+In Nova Scotia, visit Bookmark in Halifax and Lexicon Books in Lunenburg; in Western Canada, McNally-Robinson stores.
+Also available from online outlets.

 Lethbridge, February 27, 2018